Testimonials

 Federally Funded Projects and UFAS Compliance

-Many projects being developed today for low and moderate income apartments have direct Federal funding (as opposed to just loan guarantees), which can trigger compliance with the Uniform Federal Accessibility Standards (UFAS).
+Many projects being developed today for low and moderate income apartments have direct Federal funding (or other local public funding), which can trigger compliance with the Uniform Federal Accessibility Standards (UFAS).
+This also triggers compliance of 5% of units with Mobility Features (and 2% with Communication Features) with the 2010 ADA Standards, which are notably more stringent.
 There are some specific technical requirements that differ from current IBC / ANSI A117.1 Type A accessible units and common use areas.
-E&A has also worked with a number of Housing Authorities to help assure compliance with UFAS for their Section 504 Housing projects.
+E&A has also worked with a number of Housing Authorities to help assure compliance with UFAS / ADAS for their Section 504 Housing projects.

 "Housing at a Place of Education" under the 2010 ADA Standards and Regulations